Anonymous instant messaging for real privacy

 You can see when your contacts are online, and send them messages.
 File transfers are not available yet but it is planned.
 Your list of contacts are only known to your computer and never exposed to servers or network traffic monitoring.
 Everything sent and received is end-to-end encrypted so only the intended recipient can decrypt it.
 The messages are anonymized over the Tor network so no one knows who sent it or where it came from.

 Ricochet has been around since March of 2014 when it was first named Torsion.
-It is still being developed and they do does offer their caveat maintaining it is experimental software and could contain bugs.
+It is still being developed and they do offer the caveat stating it is experimental software and could contain bugs.
 A full audit of the software has been completed and can be viewed here.

 Setting up Ricochet is simple.
 Start by downloading the software from the Ricochet website.
 Follow the installation options.
 If you are behind a firewall and need a special configuration, you can easily set those parameters.